zhaaaa7/python/projects/facebook-api/README.md

 1. Describe your project in 1-4 sentences.

 I analyze the last 250 posts on CNN International Facebook page (https://www.facebook.com/cnninternational/) to find 5 most mentioned countries.
 Then I save data about basic knowledge of the 5 countries from Wikipedia and write them into 5 separate txt files.
-Also, I create a csv file saving country name, times of being mentioned and a Flickr image url where you can find a picture with a tag of that country¡¯s name.
+Also, I create a csv file saving country name, times of being mentioned and a Flickr image url where you can find a picture with a tag of that countryÂ¡Â¯s name.

 2. Explain exactly what needs to be done to run your program.